scalikejdbc/scalikejdbc.github.io/source/documentation/sql-interpolation.html.md

 m.c("group_id")
 ```

 In some cases, you might want to avoid expose column names to application layer.
 If this is the case, override `nameConverters`.
-If you want to treat `service_cd` column as `serviceCode`, define that as follows.
+If you want to treat `service_cd` column as `serviceCode`, define regular expression and replaced name in columns as follows.
 Since the `nameConverters` works as partial match retrieval, it's also possible to specify just `Map("Code" -> "cd")`.

 ```java
 case class Event(id: Long, name: String, serviceCode: Long)